sadielbartholomew/Computing4Earth/_sources/grids-coords-projections.md

 upwards from some defined lowest vertical level of the coordinate system, often the Earth's surface.

-### Geographic coordinate system
+### Coordinate systems

-A Geographic Coordinate System (GCS) defines the reference surface (e.g. sphere or ellipsoid) and enables specification of locations on it by defining the origin and orientation of coordinates on the reference surface.
+A Geographic Coordinate System (GCS), or informally a coordinate system, defines the reference surface (e.g. sphere or ellipsoid) and enables specification of locations on it by defining the origin and orientation of coordinates on the reference surface.

 In Earth Science, the GCS usually assumes Earth is a sphere and the coordinates are often expressed as latitude and longitude.